02 · Embedded CIO

 Senior, all the way through.

-The person you meet in the proposal is the person who sits in your steering committee meetings.
-There is no partner-to-associate handoff after the engagement starts.
-There is no account manager forwarding your emails.
-We staff senior because that is the only way to deliver senior-quality work.
+The person you meet in the proposal is the person who sits in your steering-committee meetings.
+No partner-to-associate handoff after the engagement starts, no account manager forwarding your emails.
+We staff senior because that's the only way to deliver senior-quality work.

 We have owned the budget at scale.

-Most technology consultants advise on spend they have never personally signed for.
-We have run technology budgets for $100M+ businesses through both growth and contraction.
+Most technology consultants advise on spend they've never personally signed for.
+We've run technology budgets for $100M+ businesses through both growth and contraction.
 We know what the CFO needs to hear, what the board will approve, what the auditors will challenge, and what the lenders care about when leverage matters.

 Vendor consolidation, not vendor management.

-We do not write reports recommending you talk to more vendors.
+We don't write reports recommending you talk to more vendors.
 We renegotiate the contracts you already have, consolidate the stack you already own, and kill the line items no one can defend.
-Most engagements pay for themselves inside year one from vendor consolidation alone.
+Most engagements pay for themselves inside year one on vendor consolidation alone.

 We build muscle, not dependency.